 \textbf{Distributed ML systems: AVs as a case study.} We can now specifically consider accuracy-efficiency trade-offs in real-time (i.e., latency-critical) distributed ML systems.
 We will focus on AVs as a concrete example, which will facilitate making concrete policy recommendations (Section \ref{sec:policy}).
-An AV can be thought of as a distributed system of sensors.\footnote{This setting is further complicated by the fact that numerous vehicles can also be networked together (Vehicle-to-Vehicle, or V2V) and with other devices like smart traffic lights (Vehicle-to-Infrastructure, or V2I), which increase both the size and complexity of the system under analysis \cite{nhtsa2016avs, surden2016avs, transportation2014communications, fmvss2017communications}.} While each AV maintains its own local notion of the state of the environment, information that other vehicles possess could also prove useful.
-For example, if an accident is up ahead, a vehicle closer to the crash can communicate that information to the vehicles behind it, which in turn can apply pressure to their brakes and potentially prevent a pile-up.
+An AV can be thought of as a distributed system of sensors.\footnote{This setting is further complicated by the fact that numerous vehicles can also be networked together (Vehicle-to-Vehicle, or V2V) and with other devices like smart traffic lights (Vehicle-to-Infrastructure, or V2I), which increase both the size and complexity of the system under analysis \cite{nhtsa2016avs, surden2016avs, transportation2014communications, fmvss2017communications}.} While each AV maintains its own local notion of the state of the environment, information that other AVs possess could also prove useful.
+If an accident is up ahead, an AV closer to the crash can communicate that information to those behind it, which in turn can apply their brakes and potentially prevent a pile-up.
 In such real-time transportation domains, accuracy and efficiency are both critical.
-Some ML inference applications may be able to tolerate wide margins of error, but in high-stakes domains a high degree of inaccuracy may be unsafe.
-The same goes for efficiency; such systems will need to make decisions quickly and, much like the non-computing examples in Section \ref{sec:price}, there is an inherent trade-off between waiting to make a completely informed decision and making a decision fast enough for it to be useful~\cite{abadi2012tradeoff, brewer12computer}.
-What is unique here is the degree of time-efficiency needed---in some cases, inference decisions will be necessary at sub-second speeds, and will therefore be computed using inconsistent or uncertain information.
+Some ML applications may be able to tolerate wide margins of error, but in safety-critical domains a high degree of inaccuracy may be unsafe.
+The same goes for efficiency; such systems will need to make decisions quickly and, like the non-computing examples in Section \ref{sec:price}, there is an inherent trade-off between waiting to make a completely informed decision and making a decision fast enough for it to be useful~\cite{abadi2012tradeoff, brewer12computer}.
+What is unique here for AVs is the degree of time-efficiency needed.
+In some cases, inference decisions will be necessary at sub-second speeds, and will therefore be computed using inconsistent or uncertain information.
 This presents a challenge; in the face of this uncertainty, we need systems like AVs to be guaranteed (at least with very high probability) to be accurate.
-The urgency of resolving this tension is not merely a hypothetical situation; the accuracy-efficiency trade-off in fact played a crucial role in the Uber AV crash in 2018~\cite{ntsb2019ubercrash}, which we will return to in Section \ref{sec:policy}.
+The urgency of resolving this problem is not merely a hypothetical situation; the accuracy-efficiency trade-off in fact played a crucial role in the Uber AV crash in 2018~\cite{ntsb2019ubercrash}, which we will return to in Section \ref{sec:policy}.